akzaidi/MLSS-2017/class-notes.md

 	- ERM's computational complexity in many cases is NP hard.

 #### Relaxing the notion of learnability -- non-uniform learnability
 + A class $H$ is non-uniformly learnable if there is a function $m_H: H_x(0,1)^2 \to \mathbb{N}$ and a learning algorithm $A$, such that for every distribution $P$ over $X\times Y$ and every $\epsilon,\delta>0$, for every $h$ in $H$ for samples S of size $m>m_H(h,\epsilon,\delta)$ generated i.i.d. by $P$,
 $$
 Pr[L_P(A(S))>L_p(H)+\epsilon]<\delta
 $$
 - no longer uniform in $m_H$, different number of necessary samples depending on the $h$.

++ If $H$ shatters an infinite set, then it is not even non-uniform learnable
+	- in particular, the class of ALL functiosn over any finite domain is not non-uniform learnable.
+	- it shatters $\mathbb{N}$
++

 ## Bernard Scholkpof - Causality